Instantaneous Quasiphoton in Strong-Field Ionization

 where $U_p$ is the ponderomotive potential.
 Remarkably, this conservation law resembles the equation for the ATI peaks $E_n=n\omega-I_p-U_p$, with the substitution of the angular momentum $L_z$ by the number of absorbed photons $n$.
-To validate the existence of quasiphotons at the subcycle level, we examine the phase information at various emission angles and construct the SAME for each angle.
-The results, depicted in Fig.~S5 of the SM, consistently adhere to the same conservation law [Eq.~\eqref{eq:circle_LzEn_asymp}] throughout the entire optical cycle, further strengthening the notion of quasiphotons in the asymptotic region.
+To validate the existence of instantaneous quasiphotons on the subcycle scale, we examine the phase information at various emission angles and construct the SAME for each angle.
+The results, depicted in Fig.~S5 of the SM, consistently adhere to the same conservation law [Eq.~\eqref{eq:circle_LzEn_asymp}] throughout the entire optical cycle, further strengthening the notion of instantaneous quasiphotons in the asymptotic region.

-In summary, we have introduced in this study the concept of quasiphotons that is valid down to the sub-optical-cycle level.
-The emergence of subcycle quasiphotons is attributed to the infinite-order dynamical symmetry present in the interaction between atoms and circularly or elliptically polarized light pulses.
+In summary, we have introduced in this study the concept of quasiphotons that is valid down to the instantaneous level when light is described by classical optical fields.
+The emergence of instantaneous quasiphotons is attributed to the infinite-order dynamical symmetry present in the interaction between atoms and circularly or elliptically polarized light pulses.
 We have examined the behavior of quasiphotons both at the tunnel exit and in the asymptotic region, where prominent conservation laws governing the relationship between angular momentum and energy are identified.
 In addition, we have proposed an approach based on electron vortices as a means for direct visualization of the existence of quasiphotons.
-The correlated spectrum of angular momentum and energy (SAME) associated with quasiphotons proves to be a valuable tool to assess the characteristics of photoelectrons upon strong-field ionization, especially because it encodes richer information including both the amplitude and phase of the photoelectron momentum distribution at the subcycle level, and holds promise for further exploration and deeper understanding of fundamental light-matter interactions.
+The correlated spectrum of angular momentum and energy (SAME) associated with quasiphotons proves to be a valuable tool to assess the characteristics of photoelectrons upon strong-field ionization, especially because it encodes richer information including both the amplitude and phase of the photoelectron momentum distribution on the subcycle scale, and holds promise for further exploration and a deeper understanding of fundamental light-matter interactions.

-We would like to thank Reinhard D\"orner and Sebastian Eckart for helpful discussions.
+We would like to thank Reinhard D\"orner, Sebastian Eckart, Kun Huang, and Shicheng Jiang for helpful discussions.
 This work was supported by the National Natural Science Foundation of China (Grant Nos.\ 92150105, 11834004, 12227807, 12241407, 11925405, and 12274294), and the Science and Technology Commission of Shanghai Municipality (Grant No.\ 21ZR1420100).
+Numerical computations were in part performed on the ECNU Multifunctional Platform for Innovation (001).